 opinion phrases (in my opinion)

-linking words to connect positive to positive or positive to negative – discourse markers (however)
+linking words to connect positive to positive or positive to negative – discourse markers (however, furthermore, consequently, therefore)

-reasons why an action is being done (because)
+reasons and examples why an action is being done (because) or such as …

 Now – your turn: